hunar1997/FasterBrainfuckProgramming/README.md

   - Improved the printS function
   - Added `newArray` function, along with `array` datatype
   - Used the [new comparison algorithm](https://www.reddit.com/r/brainfuck/comments/d0huag/what_is_the_best_way_to_compare_two_numbers) (by reddit user danielcristofani)
-  - Overall improvements made the number of steps to run the main program (in FBP.cpp) reduce from 68093 to 6533
+  - Overall improvements made the number of steps to run the main program (in Examples/if_else.cpp) reduce from 68093 to 6533
   - The new `COMPARE` function creates an array that results in 5 memory leaks (more bugs to fix later)

 * 0.1: